-To put the results of this study into context, consider that the net returns to finishing steers and heifers in Kansas have averaged -\$31.45 and -\$19.32 per head over the past ten years (Tonsor and Dhuyvetter, 2013).
-The values of marker-assisted selection reported here represent meaningful economic value to the cattle feeding industry.
+To put the results of this study into context, consider that over the past ten years the net returns to finishing cattle in Kansas has averaged -\$31.45 and -\$19.32 per head for steers and heifers, respectively (Tonsor and Dhuyvetter, 2013).
+Hence, the values of marker-assisted selection reported here represent meaningful economic value to the cattle feeding industry.
 Comparing the value of information with the cost of genetic testing services is also instructive.
-Currently, Igenity offers a profile of marker panels that includes each of the traits evaluated in this study (except hot-carcass weight and days-on-feed) for \$38.00 per head (Igenity, 2013b).19 Despite the low value of using genetic information to sort and optimally choose days-on-feed, the potential for using such strategies remains.
+Currently, Igenity offers a profile of marker panels that includes each of the traits evaluated in this study except hot carcass weight and days-on-feed for \$38.00 per head (Igenity, 2013b)15.
+Despite the low value of using genetic information to sort and optimally choose days-on-feed, the potential for using such strategies remains.
 As genomic testing technology continues to advance, the potential for declining costs of genetic testing and the development of markers for other important feedlot profit drivers, such as disease resistance and feed efficiency, may lead to cost-effective marker-assisted management in the feedlot sector (Van Eenennaam and Drake, 2012).
 In addition, random sampling could be used to measure the genetic potential of a group of cattle without having to test each animal.
-Still, the functional value of genetic information at the feedlot stage continues to be the ability to improve the genetic distribution of cattle entering the feedlot.
+Still, at the present time, the functional value of genetic information at the feedlot stage continues to be the ability to improve the genetic distribution of cattle entering the feedlot.
 These improvements will need to take place in the industry's breeding sectors.
-In particular, selection for desirable traits in the seed-stock sector will accelerate the rate of genetic gain (Weaber and Lusk, 2010; Van Eenennaam, van der Werf, and Goddard, 2011).
-However, selecting breeding stock for traits that are valuable in the feedlot sector may or may not be advantageous in other sectors.
+In particular, selection for desirable traits in the seed stock sector will accelerate the rate of genetic gain (Weaber and Lusk, 2010; Van Eenennaam, Werf, and Goddard, 2011).
+Note, however, that selecting breeding stock for traits that are valuable in the feedlot sector may or may not be advantageous in other sectors.
 Although beyond the scope of this research, the impacts of these traits on other sectors must be considered.